History, tourist information, and nearby accommodation

 The abbey buildings stand on a raised slope beside the junction of Saddell Water with the Allt nam Manach (which loosely translates as 'water of the monks').
 The abbey consisted of a cruciform church, and three ranges set about a cloister.
 The only really substantial bits of the abbey to remain standing are the chancel and north transept of the church and a part of the refectory undercroft.

 Saddell Carved Stones

-Several carvings in particular are worth noting.
+Several carvings, in particular, are worth noting.
 One slab bears a very fine carving of a sailing ship, while several slabs depict monks who were probably abbots at Saddell.
-One slab bears the name of Donald MacNair, and was probably commissioned by him in memory of his father Neil.
-In addition to the collection of carved stones at Saddell there are 7 other collections around the Kintyre peninsula, notably at Cladach and Kilchenzie.
+One slab bears the name of Donald MacNair and was probably commissioned by him in memory of his father Neil.
+In addition to the collection of carved stones at Saddell, there are seven other collections around the Kintyre peninsula, notably at Cladach and Kilchenzie.